 - The Sarah Jane Williams Heritage Centre has appropriate physical distancing protocols in place.
-Plexiglass is in place at the customer service desks.
+Plexiglass is in place at the customer service desk.

-- Materials accessed are quarantined for a minimum of five (5) days as a safety precaution.
+- Materials accessed for research appointments are quarantined for five (5) days before they can be used by another researcher.

 ADDRESS: 62 Temperance St. Bowmanville, ON, L1C 3A8